 Each component of your page is an HTTP request.
 The more on-page components you have, the more HTTP requests have to made, and the longer it takes for the page to load.
 By streamlining the number of elements on your page, like combining stylesheets, reducing scripts, and using CSS instead of images where possible helps to improve site performance.

 Every unnecessary piece of code also adds to the size of your page.
+This is how web design impacts content marketing, SEO, page speed, and more.
 Eliminate extra spaces, line breaks, and indentations to keep your code clean and pages lean.
 There are several tools to reduce unnecessary or redundant data without affecting how the resource is processed by the browser.

 These WordPress plugins are good options: